Combinatorial operads from monoids: Syntax trees and operads

 recursively defined by~$\Eval(\Unite) := \Unite_\CalP$, $\Eval(x) := \Etiq(x)$ if~$\Deg(x) = 1$, and

 if~$\Deg(x) \geq 2$, where~$y, z \in \CalF(X) \setminus \{\Unite\}$, $i \in \left[|y|\right]$, and~$x = y \circ_i z$.

 In other words, we can see an element~$x$ of~$\CalF(X)$ as a tree-like expression for an element~$\Eval(x)$ of~$\CalP$.
-Moreover, it is easy, by induction on the degree, to prove that~$\Eval$ is a well-defined mapping and hence, is an operad morphism.
+Moreover, it is easy, by induction on the degree, to prove that~$\Eval$ is a well-defined surjective mapping and hence, is a ns operad morphism.